godotengine/godot/modules/game_help/Terrain3D/doc/api/class_terrain3dmeshasset.rst

 **setting_changed**\ (\ ) :ref:`🔗<class_Terrain3DMeshAsset_signal_setting_changed>`

-Emitted when settings other than id or scene file are changed.
+Emitted when settings are changed, other than those tracked by other signals.

 .. rst-class:: classref-section-separator